 Why then would I recommend someone to knowingly frustrate themselves?
 Building and repairing quads is very much a part of the hobby.
 There will come a time when you crash and your quad will no longer fly.
 What then?
 You’ll have to know how to diagnose the problem and how to most effectively solve that problem.
 You don’t need to know how a car works to drive it, but when you crash you need to find someone who can fix it.

 If you crash your quadcopter and something breaks, it’s a matter of researching the Internet and finding what the problem could be.
 Having had built a quadcopter you will feel much more comfortable with doing repairs on it.
 It’s never a bad time to learn to solder!

-Of course, if you happen to have a genius friend who is an expert quadcopter mechanic/engineer (like our Novuh), then throw caution to the wind and reach new heights!
+Of course, if you happen to have a genius friend who is an expert quadcopter mechanic/engineer (like James), then throw caution to the wind and reach new heights!

 I’ve got all my stuff ready to go, what now?

-Read our three part series on drone training and getting out into the wild and figuring out where to fly.
-It goes over what materials you’ll need, how to select a perfect flying location, and how to practice.
+Read our three part series on drone training and get out into the wild and figure out where to fly.
+This series covers what materials you’ll need, how to select a perfect flying location, and how to practice.